-- If you have an allergy to paricalcitol or any other part of this drug.
+- If your child has an allergy to this drug or any part of this drug.

-- If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
-Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
+Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using this drug while you are pregnant.
+- Tell the doctor if your child is pregnant or becomes pregnant.
+You will need to talk about the benefits and risks of your child using this drug while pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- High calcium level.
-Signs include weakness, confusion, feeling tired, headache, upset stomach and throwing up, hard stools (constipation), or bone pain.
+- Signs of high calcium levels like weakness, confusion, feeling tired, headache, upset stomach and throwing up, constipation, or bone pain.

-- Passing urine often.
+- Passing urine more often.

 - Weight loss.